<source> HTML element specifies multiple media resources for the

 "x".
 The default value, if missing, is

 Each string in the list must have at least a width descriptor or a pixel density descriptor to be valid.
-Among the list, there must be only one string containing the same tuple of width descriptor and pixel density descriptor.
+The two types of descriptors should not be mixed together and only one should be used consistently throughout the list.
+Among the list, the value of each descriptor must be unique.
 The browser chooses the most adequate image to display at a given point of time.
+If the

 type attribute isn't specified, the media's type is retrieved from the server and checked to see if the user agent can handle it; if it can't be rendered, the next

 type attribute is specified, it's compared against the types the user agent can present, and if it's not recognized, the server doesn't even get queried; instead, the next

 When used in the context of a